edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Calculated_Emission.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01010051
-Comments: A calculation of the pollution (including noise, heat, and radiation etc.) discharged into the environment by a residential, commercial, or industrial facility or by a means of transport, such as a vessel, aircraft or truck.
+rdfs:comment | A calculation of the pollution (including noise, heat, and radiation etc.) discharged into the environment by a residential, commercial, or industrial facility or by a means of transport, such as a vessel, aircraft or truck. edi3:cefactBusinessProcess | Transport

 Properties: